 In order to enhance the quality of students' writing ability we plan to implement the following:

 - 1. Encourage all Honors faculty to include rigorous writing assignments and set high expectations for those assignments. - 2.
-Create more specific rubric to be included in all course syllabi for Honors classes. - 3.
-Establish a more rigorous set of guidelines for the Honors Thesis that all students must submit in order to complete the Honors College graduation requirements.
+Create more specific assessment rubric for writing to be included in all course syllabi for Honors classes in the core.